 Brian Wilson worked on this obsessively.
 At the time, he stayed home and wrote music while the rest of the band toured.
 Wilson was just starting a very bizarre phase of his life where he would spend long periods in bed and work in a sandbox.
 During this period, many considered him a genius because of the groundbreaking songs and recording techniques he came up with.

 Beach Boys lead singer Mike Love wrote the lyrics for this song, which he told us were "basically a flowery poem."
 The song seems to describe a really good acid trip, and while there is nothing specifically in the lyrics about drugs, Love admits that the psychedelic vibe was an influence on his words.
 Said Love: "It was this flowery power type of thing.
-Scott MacKenzie wrote "If you're going to San Francisco, be sure to wear a flower in your hair
+Scott McKenzie wrote "If you're going to San Francisco, be sure to wear some flowers in your hair

 ," and there were love-ins and all that kind of thing starting to go on.

 So the track, the music of 'Good Vibrations,' was so unique and so psychedelic in itself.
 Just the instrumental part of it alone was such a departure from what we have done, like 'Surfin' USA' and 'California Girls' and 'I Get Around' and 'Fun, Fun, Fun,' all of which I had a hand in writing.
 I wanted to do something that captured this feeling of the track and the times, but also could relate to people.
 Because I thought that the music was such a departure that who knows how well it would relate to Beach Boys fans at that time.